greggman/HappyFunTimes/docs/unity/reusing-players.md

 Title: Handling Disconnect and Reconnect.
 Description: What to do when a player disconnects and reconnects.

-For may games this doesn't matter.
+For many games this doesn't matter.
 Do nothing.
 A player that disconnects and reconnects later just starts as a new player.
 The majority of samples HappyFunTimes games work this way.